metro-digital/cf-github-actions/gcp-create-sa-key/README.md

 Create a new Google Cloud Platform Service Account key for the given Service Account.
 Assumes a pre configured gcloud CLI.
 So you should execute [google-github-actions/setup-gcloud][1] before running this action.

-Returns the newly created keyfile as base64 encoded string.
+Returns the newly created keyfile as single-line json

 ## Usage